GiorgiGrigolia06/FlightSearch/README.md

 FlightSearch utilizes two key data storage mechanisms to ensure a smooth user experience:

 #### Room Database
-**Room Database:** I used Room, an Android architecture component, to efficiently manage the storage of flight information.
+I used Room, an Android architecture component, to efficiently manage the storage of flight information.
 This database is the backbone of the app, facilitating the retrieval and storage of flight data.

+#### DataStore
-**DataStore:** I implemented DataStore to handle local storage, providing a reliable solution for saving and retrieving user preferences and app settings.
+I implemented DataStore to handle local storage, providing a reliable solution for saving and retrieving user preferences and app settings.

 ### Syncing Saved and Deleted Items
 One of the main challenges in developing FlightSearch was ensuring the synchronization of saved and deleted items across the app.
 I tackled this challenge by implementing robust functions in the ViewModel, allowing for a seamless experience when managing your selected flights.